-Then in front of where of Lucas and Davis stood, some of the students in the crowd began to make way for the one in the center.
-It wasn't because they did so willingly - someone was pushing them aside as they tried to squeeze their way out.
+Then in front of where Lucas and Davis stood, some of the students in the crowd began to make way for the one in the center.
+It wasn't because they did so willingly – that someone was pushing them aside as they tried to squeeze their way out.
 After a bit of a struggle, a girl forced herself out of the sea of people.

 She was dressed like she was ready to go on a date.
 Slung over her shoulder was a white purse manufactured by Gucchi, a well-known brand.
 She was dressed in a beige-colored blouse with a loose round neck that allowed a thin golden chain necklace to be noticed, along with sleeves that covered up to the elbow joints of her arms.
 Skinny black pants reminiscent of stockings and a pair of tan high-heeled go-go boots that reached just below her knees made her lower attire.
 A thick brown belt made of leather was also tied around her waist to complement the combination of clothing.
-The sun shined brightly on her bronze-medal layered hair that curled down to her shoulders, radiating a brilliant luster.
+The sun shined brightly on her bronze-medal layered hair that curled above her shoulders, radiating a brilliant luster.

 The sight before them forced Davis to squint his eyes and shade them with a hand due to the girl's radiance.
 He was most likely exaggerating as Lucas had a different kind of reaction.
 His heart was set aflutter.
 It was beating at a faster rate than normal as his face became flushed.
 For a moment he couldn't believe what he was seeing.
 When he witnessed the girl emerge from the crowd, he felt like he had just re-discovered a brilliant flower from a secret garden.